BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Ablation Study

 When removing the AGA, it leads to a significant drop in accuracy (0.897 $\rightarrow$ 0.872) and F1 (0.895 $\rightarrow$ 0.870), showing the importance of reshaping attention logits to prevent attention collapse.
 Without the knowledge retrieval function, it also reduces the performance, such as a larger drop in accuracy and recall (0.897 $\rightarrow$ 0.847), indicating the significance of semantic knowledge neighbors in grounding short or ambiguous content.
 Additionally, replacing the uncertainty-aware fusions with a simple logit average, it causes performance degradation in F1 (0.895 $\rightarrow$ 0.861 or 0.867), showing that our fusion strategies help the model adaptively trust knowledge-augmented predictions when content-internal predictions are uncertain.
 Finally, removing the symmetric KL regularizer, it reduces F1 from 0.895 to 0.874, demonstrating that agreement between heads stabilizes training and improves predictions.

-In conclusion, ablation results show that each component contributes complementary benefits: content features construct strong baselines, attention geometries sharpen token-level salience, knowledge retrieval contextualizes content, and uncertainty fusion with an agreement regularizer ensures robust integration.
-In an explicit and structured way, these modules jointly enable BiMind to achieve both competitive performance and interpretable diagnostics on when and why knowledge matters.
+In conclusion, ablation results show that each component contributes complementary benefits: content features build strong baselines, attention geometries sharpen token-level salience, knowledge retrieval contextualizes content, and uncertainty fusion with an agreement regularizer ensures robust integration.
+In a modular and structured way, these modules jointly enable BiMind to achieve both competitive performance and interpretable diagnostics on when and why knowledge matters.